-Winter is coming with its glistening white snow, nights by the fireplace and — dryness.
+Winter is coming with its glistening white snow, nights by the fireplace, and — dryness.
 While not ideal, dryness and winter go hand-in-hand.
-Good news is that using a humidifier can help greatly in keeping moisture in your home during the harsh winter months, and even year-round.
+The good news is that using a humidifier can help greatly in keeping moisture in your home during the harsh winter months, and even year-round.

 When it comes to humidifiers, units traditionally fall into two categories: warm mist and cool mist.
 But what makes these units different and which unit should you buy?
 Read below to differentiate between the two:

 Warm Mist Humidifiers and Vaporizers